workshopdemos/teambuild/README.md

 **Step 3:**

-Copy paste the below command in the command line terminal
+Copy paste the below command in the terminal

 ./syncz -a "src::bldz --proc 1"

-The command run will prompt for a password.
-The instructor will share the password during the session.

-Sharing couple of reference screenshots:
+Sharing couple of reference screenshots of the command run:

 <img src='images/export1.png' width='40%'>